 Flutter scout v2

-Is the most economical 3d printed remote control car.
+Is the most economical 3D printed car.
 This car is built to inspire people to make 3D printed robots.

-Among the 3D printed remote control cars, this car is very diverse and remarkable.
+Among the 3D printed remote control cars, this 3D printed Car is very diverse and remarkable.
 The design of the car is very impressive as it does not require any screws; one just has to 3D print the parts of the car and assemble the parts.
 Almost all the parts of the car are 3D printed, apart from some electronic arrangements and the wheels of the car.
 The basic aim of developing this car was to achieve high quality design having complex parts at nearly zero marginal cost.
-The total fabricating cost of this 3d printed car is 11 to 12 dollars, which includes 10 dollar for the material and 1 dollar for the electricity consumption.
+The total fabricating cost of this 3D Printed Car is 11 to 12 dollars, which includes 10 dollar for the material and 1 dollar for the electricity consumption.
 The plastic consumption can be made more efficient by 3D printing through the industrial plastic pellets.
 Flutter scout v2 is a screwless design but this quality does not results in any structural weakness.
 It can bear repeated shocks, jumps and crashes without being damaged.
 The non 3D printed parts of the car are the tires, bearings, motors, batteries, and electronics.
-This car can be broken into the parts easily and can be assembled easily.
+This 3D printed Car can be broken into the parts easily and can be assembled easily.
 This car is powered and controlled by microcontroller board called flutter.
 As flutter executes Arduino code which is very simple to use for the hobbyist and has a provision of different functions.
 There is a wireless system in the car by using radio transmitter and receiver.
 The receiver is connected to the board in the car while the transmitter is in the wireless remote.
 The range of wireless radio is of about 1 Km.
 As the flutter board is installed in it so it can be further modified by adding some lights, speakers, sensors and LCD display for showing the rpm.
 As most of the parts of the car are 3D printed, so to assemble the different parts some hardware is required.
-The hardware required is as follows

 - A thin rubber band is required.